 As the property manager of an HOA or community association, it’s up to you to issue and track HOA violations in minute detail, and to take legal action against repeat offenders evenhandedly.

 To do that, your company will need a clear process that is followed to the letter so that all violations are evenly and fairly applied.
-Of course, you can set up to record HOA violations and keep a separate file of related documents, but wouldn’t it be easier to have everything in one place?
+Of course, you can set up to record each HOA violation and related documents in a separate file, but wouldn’t it be easier to have everything in one place?

 Property management software can help you issue and track violations from complaints to a first warning through legal action (should it be necessary).
 Still, what’s most critical is the violation process that you build and uphold.
 Let’s get into the six ways to help you do just that—and use technology along the way to help.